jaanhunzai/Data_Engineering_UseCase_and_Solution/README.md

-# A tech case from the Dennemeyer Octimine Team
+# A Data engineering tech.
+UseCase and Solution

 ## General info